 All counts refer to police reports (averiguaciones previas which may contain more than one victim) since that is the only information available at the municipio level.
+Car robbery includes the crime of robo de coche de 4 ruedas only.
+Homicides include feminicides.
 All rates are annualized and calculated using 30 day months.

-The charts include the 50 most violent municipios with more than 50,000 persons during the last 12 months.
+The charts include the 35 most violent municipios with more than 100,000 persons during the last 6 months in union with the 35 most violent municipios during the last month only.
 The charts are ordered from highest to lowest homicide rate during the last month with available data.

 INEGI homicide data tends to be more precise.
 Forensic coroners and the INEGI simply don't have the same incentives to lower the number of homicides that happen in Mexico as the police.
 In addition to adding deaths from Legal intervention, operations of war, military operations, and terrorism to the INEGI homicide count I used a statistical model to predict the intent of deaths of unknown intent similar to what I used in this post.
 The disadvantage of using the INEGI data is it is usally more than a year out of date.